Battles of New Ulm: First Battle of New Ulm

-On August 18, 1862, Dakota warriors began attacking civilians in Milford Township, Minnesota, killing 54 people and wounding many more.
-At the same time a recruiting party for Civil War volunteers left New Ulm, but was ambushed in Milford.
-The survivors returned to New Ulm to warn of an impending attack.
+Also on the morning August 18, 1862, Dakota warriors attacked Milford Township, Minnesota, killing 53 civilians and wounding many more.
+A sixteen-man recruiting party for Civil War volunteers that had left New Ulm that morning was ambushed in Milford; the five survivors arrived back at New Ulm at noon bearing news of an impending attack.

-At first, New Ulm Sheriff Charles Roos assumed that only a few drunk Dakota were responsible and rushed with a few men to Milford.
-After finding mutilated corpses and being fired upon, Roos realized that the attacks were much more serious.
-After returning to New Ulm, he wrote to Ramsey for immediate aid.
+New Ulm Sheriff Charles Roos rushed with a few men to Milford, assuming that only a few drunk Dakota were responsible.
+After finding mutilated corpses and being fired upon, Roos realized that the attacks were much more serious than initially thought and returned to New Ulm.
+Upon arriving in New Ulm, he wrote to Governor Ramsey requesting immediate aid.

-In the meantime Franz Czeigowitz, a former Austrian soldier and town resident, had organized about 50 poorly armed citizens into a defensive militia.
-The militia had 12 rifles; the rest of the men were armed with shotguns, other poor quality firearms and farm tools.
+In the meantime Franz Czeigowitz, a former Austrian soldier and New Ulm resident, organized about 50 poorly armed citizens into a defensive militia.
+The militia had 12 rifles; the rest of the men were armed with shotguns, other poor-quality firearms and farm tools.
 Roos soon turned over command to Jacob Nix, a veteran of revolutionary fighting in the revolutions of 1848 in Europe.
 The townspeople erected barricades on the streets and sent the women and children into three brick buildings.

 The first attack came on August 19, with about 100 Dakota warriors firing on the city from the bluff behind the town.
 According to Sheriff Roos, they were led by Joseph Godfrey, a former slave who had taken wives from Little Crow's band and Wakute's village.
 Under the command of Nix, a small number of civilians returned the fire.
 Later in the day, a thunderstorm discouraged the Dakota from continuing their attack, and there were no leaders present to give orders.

 The first attack ended with six settlers killed and five wounded.